We Offer Office Visits for Greater Winston-Salem and Telepsychiatry Visits for ALL of NC

 - You and your therapist are equal partners in the process.
 To get the most from these sessions, you need to be open and honest, be willing to face your problems and make changes.

-Types of Therapy We Offer
+Types of Counseling We Offer

 Cognitive Behavioral Therapy (CBT)

 Cognitive behavioral therapy (CBT) combines both cognitive therapy and behavioral therapy and focuses on how a person’s thoughts, feelings, and behaviors are interconnected.
 By identifying the pattern between these three key components, the certified counselors work for the patient to develop an understanding of how their thoughts, emotions, and behavior all influence each other.
 The patient can pinpoint the destructive thoughts that create negative emotions, which fuel problematic behavior.
-The patient then learns how to restructure the way he thinks to develop healthier thoughts, beliefs, and behaviors.
+During counseling, the patient then learns how to restructure the way he thinks to develop healthier thoughts, beliefs, and behaviors.

 Our counselor will help the client recognize one’s distortions in thinking that are creating problems, and then to reevaluate them in light of reality.
 CBT can help clients learn better ways of coping with their struggles, thereby relieving their symptoms and becoming more effective in their lives.